yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Azure Migration.md

 ### Task 1: Clean up resources

+You should complete all of these steps *after* attending the Hands-on lab.
 Failure to delete the resources created during the lab will result in continued billing.

 1. Delete the resource group containing the SmartHotelHost.